Sharanumesta/comic-book-inventory/README.md

 # Comic Book Inventory Management

 ## Project Overview

-A React-based e-commerce store that manages and displays comic books as inventory items.
-The primary objective was to implement CRUD (Create, Read, Update, Delete) functionality, allowing the store manager to efficiently manage comic books available for sale.
+This project involves developing the backend for a React-based e-commerce store that facilitates the management and display of comic books as inventory items.
+The primary goal is to implement CRUD (Create, Read, Update, Delete) functionality, enabling the store manager to efficiently create, manage, and organize comic books available for sale.
+The backend system supports essential operations such as adding new comic books, retrieving existing inventory, updating details, and deleting items from the inventory.
+This robust functionality ensures smooth operation and enhances user experience in managing comic book sales.

 **Author:** Sharanu Mesta
 **Repository:** [comic-book-inventory](https://github.com/Sharanumesta/comic-book-inventory)